ailenus/SortManager/readme.md

 The `MergeSort` class contains two additional private methods, `mergeSort` and `merge`.
-The `mergeSort` method recurses and invokes the `merge` method, and the `merge` method merges two sorted array.
+The `mergeSort` method recurses and invokes the `merge` method, and the `merge` method merges two sorted arrays.
 Its implementation of `sortHelper` simply invokes the `mergeSort` method.

 The `Quicksort` class also contains two private methods, `quicksort` and `partition`.
 The `quicksort` method recurses and invokes the `partition` method, and the `partition` method returns the index of the partition.
-Its implementation of `sortHelper` simply invokes the `quicksort` method.
+Its implementation of `sortHelper` invokes the `quicksort` method.

 The `TreeSort` class contains a private nested class `BinaryTree`, which furthermore contains a private nested class `Node`.
 The `Node` class contains